 A Markov chain is a specific type of stochastic process.
 Its key characteristic is that the probability of any future event depends only on its most recent state, not on the sequence of events that led to it.

-Consider a two-state (A and B) Markov process as an example:
+Consider a two-state (A and B) Markov process as an example, as shown in illustration 4.

 States: We can represent the current state as a vector.
 For instance, [ 1 0 ] means there's a 100% probability of being in state A. An initial state could also be probabilistic, like [ 0.25 0.75 ].